polinchw/docker-tools/README.md

 - Run this command on the swarm master:

-  sudo docker swarm init --advertise-addr IP-ADDRESS-OF-SWARM-MASTER
+  sudo docker swarm init --advertise-addr IP-ADDRESS-OF-SWARM-MASTER (10.0.0.99 in this example)

   Write down the token given out for the swarm to use in the next section.